MarcosDemetry/MarcosDemetry.github.io/_posts/2022-02-29-home-office.md

 ## Other Things on or around the Desk in the Room
+For my lectures and meetings, I found that the MacBook Pro camera shows me from an unflattering angle (often showing a profile view because I have the MBP to my side and angled upwards).
+So, I went with a [Logitech c920 PRO HD webcam](https://www.logitech.com/en-us/products/webcams/c920s-pro-hd-webcam.960-001257.html).

 Like most people, working from home can be frustrating if there isn't peace and quiet.
 I try to acheive this in two ways.

 First, and most importantly, by having noise cancelling headphones you can completely focus on wasting your time the way YOU WANT TO WASTE YOUR TIME.
 I opted for the [BOSE QuietComfort 45](https://www.bose.se/sv_se/products/headphones/noise_cancelling_headphones/quietcomfort-headphones-45.html#v=qc45_black).
 It has three options for noise cancellation: high, low or off.
 It automatically connects to up to two devices via Bluetooth (the last two it was connected to before powering off).
 This is great if you're listening to music via the laptop and get a phonecall on the phone.
 It automatically detects which device is outputing sound and switches to it (although, it's a bit buggy at times).
 9/10.